‘What we need is a new language.’ ~ MY DINNER WITH ANDRE

-As for the movie, My Dinner With Andre, it’s one of the forgotten jewels of cinema.
-Simply priceless, and well worth checking out.
+As for My Dinner With Andre, it’s one of the forgotten jewels of cinema.
+Priceless, and worth checking out.

 From the bays of Pearl Coast,

-Dive in crystal waters, be wary of the whirlpools.
+Dive in crystal waters, be find a shiny pearl.

 PS – Other notable ‘mirror’ influences include Orphée by Jean Cocteau, A Room Of One’s Own by Virginia Woolf, A Scanner Darkly by Philip K. Dick, and the works of a certain Charles Horton Cooley.